DoSomething/contentful-prototype/docs/development/features/sitewide-banner.md

 This is a banner feature that is displayed site wide when turned on.
 In the past, we partnered with a 3rd party service to achieve this (HelloBar), but ran into some unforeseen and hard to troubleshoot bugs.
 And so, HowdyBar was born!

 We use this feature to display important info to our users in a prominent banner across the top of the site.
-It is currently hardcoded to link to our [refer a friend page](/development/features/referral-pages.md).
+It is currently hardcoded to link to our [go greener campaign](https://www.dosomething.org/us/campaigns/go-there-greener).

 The `SitewideBanner` can be used in conjunction with a `DismissableElement` or other wrapper components.
 We currently display the `SitewideBanner` via the `PopoverDispatcher`, which keeps track of what kind of banner or popover should be displayed on different pages.